postcss/postcss/README.md

 * `inline` (boolean): should we inline map to CSS annotation comment.
   By default, PostCSS checks previous CSS, and will inline new maps only if it is inlined there.

   If you inlined map, `result.map` will be empty, because map will be in `result.css` text.
+* `prev` (strong or object): map content from previous processing step (like Sass compilation).
+PostCSS will try to read previous map automatically by annotation comment in origin CSS, but you can set it manually.
+Also you can remove previous map by `prev: false`.

+  This is only one map option, which you can be passed to `postcss.parse(css, opts)` to support multiple input CSS.
 * `sourcesContent` (boolean): should we set origin content (for example, Sass source) to map.
 By default, PostCSS will add content only if previous map contains it.
-* `annotation` (boolean): should we add annotation comment to CSS.
+* `annotation` (boolean or string): should we add annotation comment to CSS.
   By default, PostCSS always adds annotation with path to map.
 But if all previous have no annotation, PostCSS will miss it too.

+  By default, PostCSS thinks, that you place map to `opts.to + '.map'`, and uses this path in annotation.
+But you can set another path as string value.

   If you set `inline: true` you will not be able disable annotation.
-* `prev` (strong or object): map content from previous processing step (like Sass compilation).
-PostCSS will try to read previous map automatically by annotation comment in origin CSS, but you can set it manually.
-Also you can remove previous map by `prev: false`.
-This is only one map option, which you can be passed to `postcss.parse` to support multiple input CSS.

 [source map]: http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/